PathwayCommons/grounding-search/README.md

 ### Zenodo setup

 [Zenodo](https://zenodo.org/) lets you you to store and retrieve digital artefacts related to a scientific project or publication.
 Here, we use Zenodo to store Elasticsearch index information needed to recreate the index.
-Briefly, using their [RESTful web service API](https://developers.zenodo.org/), you can create a 'Deposition' that has a 'bucket' referenced by a `ZENODO_BUCKET_ID` which you can use to upload and download 'files' (i.e. `<ZENODO_API_URL>api/files/<ZENODO_BUCKET_ID>/<filename>`; list them with `https://zenodo.org/api/deposit/depositions/<deposition id>/files`).
-In particular, there are three files, corresponding to the elasticsearch types: `data`; `mapping` and `analyzer`.
+Briefly, using their [RESTful web service API](https://developers.zenodo.org/), you can create a 'Deposition' that has a 'bucket' referenced by a `ZENODO_BUCKET_ID` to which you can upload and download 'files' (i.e. `<ZENODO_API_URL>api/files/<ZENODO_BUCKET_ID>/<filename>`; list them with `https://zenodo.org/api/deposit/depositions/<deposition id>/files`).
+In particular, there are three files required to recreate an index, corresponding to the elasticsearch types: `data`; `mapping` and `analyzer`.

+To setup follow these steps:

-To access this API (and to use our module), you'll need to supply a `ZENODO_ACCESS_TOKEN` which is provided once upon creating a 'Personal access token' ([see docs for details](https://sandbox.zenodo.org/account/settings/applications/)).
+1. Get a `ZENODO_ACCESS_TOKEN` by creating a 'Personal access token' ([see docs for details](https://sandbox.zenodo.org/account/settings/applications/)).
 Be sure to add the `deposit:actions` and `deposit:write` scopes.

-When you have a `ZENODO_ACCESS_TOKEN` then you need to create a 'Deposition'.
-POST to `https://zenodo.org/api/deposit/depositions` with at least  the following information, keeping in mind to set the header `Authorization = Bearer <ZENODO_ACCESS_TOKEN>`:
+2. Create a 'Deposition' by POSTing to `https://zenodo.org/api/deposit/depositions` with at least  the following information, keeping in mind to set the header `Authorization = Bearer <ZENODO_ACCESS_TOKEN>`:
 ```json
 {
 	"metadata": {